The

 A theatre.

-An opening audio visual experience was to unveil a three dimensional space
+An opening audio visual experience was to unveil a three dimensional

-in which the craft of theatre was to be demonstrated through a variety of traditional and hi-tech theatrical illusions employing cinematic projections
+space in which the craft of theatre was to be demonstrated through a

-on screens and gauzes, sets, revolving stages, flies and lifts, light, sound
+cinematic projections on screens and gauzes, sets, revolving stages,

-effects and live performance.
+flies and lifts, light, sound effects and live performance.

 Interactive

 The big bang.
-The

-concluding experience was to be of a rousing nature, taking place in the
+The concluding experience was to be of a rousing nature, taking place in

-projection screens for experimental performance
+and projection screens for experimental performance

-The TheatreWorks idea led to substantial changes in the scope of the
+Wolanski Library.
+The TheatreWorks idea led to substantial changes

-Dennis Wolanski Library.
-The transfer of performing arts archival material to
+in the scope of the Dennis Wolanski Library.
+The transfer of performing

-the State Library of New South Wales had commenced.
-As an integral part of
+arts archival material to the State Library of New South Wales had

-TheatreWorks, the library was to complement its role of assisting visitors to
+complement its role of assisting visitors to obtain information on the

-obtain information on the arts represented in the building by offering them
+arts represented in the building by offering them the opportunity to see

-the opportunity to see and hear performances from around the world on laser
+and hear performances from around the world on laser disk.

 Feasibility